liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/07-openid-connect-authentication.markdown

 3. This takes you to your provider's sign in page.
 Enter your credentials and log in.

-4. Upon successful authentication, you're redirected back to @product@ in an authenticated state.
+4. Upon successful authentication, you're redirected back to @sharepoint@ in an authenticated state.

 OpenID is a standards-based, secure way to authenticate users from other